undercase/proof/README.md

 # proof ![build status](https://travis-ci.org/superman3275/proof.svg?branch=master)
 Authentication for Modern Web Apps

-Proof is designed for web applications which must authenticate users with Rails APIs.
+Proof is JWT Authentication with Rails Made Easy.
+It is designed for web applications which must authenticate users with Rails APIs.
 It is:

 * Based on [JWT](http://jwt.io/), a secure, open authentication standard.
 * Easy to Use and Modular.
 It works out of the box with Devise, and can easily be customized to work with any database setup.